Dance Repertory Development

 You are ready for an intensive and exciting learning experience

-You have a strong technical base in contemporary dance, in addition to a willingness to experiment creatively and a hunger to develop as a dancer
+You have a strong technical base in contemporary dance, in addition to a willingness to experiment creatively and a hunger to develop as a professional dance artist

 All about the course

-You will be supported to expand and refine your approaches as a dancer in the choreographic process, hone your skills in dance performance and develop the professional experiences central to a sustainable career in dance.
+You will be supported to expand and refine your approaches as a dance artist in the choreographic process, hone your skills in dance performance and develop the professional experiences central to a sustainable career in dance.